Millennium Prize Problems: Yang–Mills existence and mass gap

 with $\Delta_0>0$ being the lowest energy value in the spectrum of the Hamiltonian and thus the mass gap.
 This quantity, easy to generalize to other fields, is what is generally measured in lattice computations.

 Quantum Yang–Mills theory is the current grounding for the majority of theoretical applications of thought to the reality and potential realities of elementary particle physics.
 The theory is a generalization of the Maxwell theory of electromagnetism where the chromo-electromagnetic field itself carries charge.
 As a classical field theory it has solutions which travel at the speed of light so that its quantum version should describe massless particles (gluons).
 However, the postulated phenomenon of color confinement permits only bound states of gluons, forming massive particles.
 This is the mass gap.
-Another aspect of confinement is asymptotic freedom which makes it conceivable that quantum Yang-Mills theory exists without restriction to low energy scales.
+Another aspect of confinement is asymptotic freedom which makes it conceivable that quantum Yang–Mills theory exists without restriction to low energy scales.
 The problem is to establish rigorously the existence of the quantum Yang–Mills theory and a mass gap.

-Prove that for any compact simple gauge group G, a non-trivial quantum Yang–Mills theory exists on $\mathbb{R}^4$ and has a mass gap Δ > 0.
+Prove that for any compact simple gauge group $G$, a non-trivial quantum Yang–Mills theory exists on $\R^4$ and has a mass gap $\Delta > 0$.
 Existence includes establishing axiomatic properties at least as strong as those cited in Streater & Wightman (1964), Osterwalder & Schrader (1973), and Osterwalder & Schrader (1975).

 The official statement of the problem was given by Arthur Jaffe and Edward Witten.